4.10 Implementing the Child Protection Plan (Including the Lead Social Worker and Core Group Responsibilities)

 - Action to make a child safe/reduce risk;

 - Action to help promote a child's health and development;

 - Action to help a parent in safeguarding a child and promoting her/his welfare;

 - Support or therapy for a perpetrator of abuse.

 The Surrey Children's Services' first line manager of the Lead Social Worker will chair the first meeting of the Core Group on the date agreed by the Independent Chair at the Initial Child Protection Conference.
 This will be within 10 working days of the Conference.

-The detailed Child Protection Plan, together with any other decisions made and actions agreed at the Core Group should be written up and circulated by the Lead Social Worker - see Section 4, The Role of the Lead Social Worker's Manager and Section 3, Duties of the Lead Social Worker.
+The minutes together with any other decisions made and actions agreed at the Core Group should be written up and circulated by the Lead Social Worker - see Section 4, The Role of the Lead Social Worker's Manager and Section 3, Duties of the Lead Social Worker.

 The Chair will set the dates of the next two Core Group Meetings which must be held prior to the first Child Protection Review Conference.